RickStrahl/Westwind.Globalization/Readme.md

 to the data API underneath it as well as the database itself, it's easy to create your own customized UI or data driven API that suits your application needs exactly.

+> **Markdown Support** The resource edit form allows you to optionally use Markdown for resource editing which in addition to localization makes it possible to use this libary as a basic CMS to manage user manageable content in your applications.

 ### How the database Providers work
 This library implements a custom .NET ResourceManager and